knela96/Police-Station-Simulator/README.md

 - If the satisfaction reaches 0 or if you have negative money it will be game over.

-## EMERGENCY STATUS
+## NIGHT

-- Citizen try to refuge
+- Citizen leave the station
 - Policemen have to be assigned to random emergency cases
-- Policemen in the police station has to keep check on the criminals
+- 2 Policemen in the police station make rounds around keeping watch for scaped criminals
 - Criminals scape.
 If the number of policemen are enough to capture the criminal after a short period of time the crimnal will go back to the cell, if the criminal arrives at the door and opens it (Opening the door lasts a short period of time) it will scape.